barionleg/cesium.wiki.gs/Screen-Space-Rendering-Details.md

 * Full-screen or custom size.
 * Tweak uniforms, e.g., brightness.
 * Read from color and depth.
    * Name textures earlier in the pipeline and access them as input by name, e.g., a glow map or velocity buffer.
+For example, perhaps `cesium://textures/velocity`, `cesium://textures/myLight/depthMap`, `cesium://cubemaps/skybox`, etc.
    * Read different resolutions?
 * Render anywhere in the pipeline, not just at the end.
 * A built-in set of common filters.